jumiranda5/my-budget/README.md

 I've decided to store the data on .csv files instead of using a database like SQLite because I wanted to practice the usage of the file reader.

 In the main menu, the user may choose between five options: previous month, next month, add transaction, remove transaction and exit.
+It is inside of a while loop with the current month data.
+Every time the user choses the previous or next month option, the program will generate the month file if it doesn't exists, print it and print the menu again.
+If the user choses the 'add' option, another loop will start antil the user answers all the inputs or until the user types 'cancel'.
+The same will happen with the delete option.
+The exit option will close the program.

 The files of the months are stored inside the year folder.
 To create the years folders and months files this application uses the [datetime](https://docs.python.org/3/library/datetime.html#date-objects) library.
+The program gets the current date, and when the user choses the next or previous month options, the months numbers are increased or decreased and the files created if they don't exist.

 To add a transaction, the user must answer if it is an expense or income.
 Then, the user must answer the day, add a description and the amount of the transaction.
 When the files are read, the expenses are formatted as a negative float and all the transactions are summed to generate the month balance.